 - Chekhov's Gag: The Self-Destruct Mechanism.
-When some kids are poking at the robot early on, Frank tells him to say "Initiating self-destruct" and then count down from ten.
-When the police bust Frank's house and decide to download the robot's memory it does exactly that and scares the cops into fleeing.
+When some kids are poking at Robot early on, Frank tells him to say "Initiating self-destruct" and then count down from ten.
+When the police bust Frank's house and decide to download Robot's memory, it does exactly that and scares the cops into fleeing.

 - December-December Romance: Frank and Jennifer the librarian.
 Subverted in the end.

-- Do Androids Dream?: In the beginning, Frank's robot tell him that, if he fails, he'll be sent back to the factory to get his mind erased, which he hopes to avoid.
-It's later revealed the robot doesn't care about his memories, he just said that to coerce Frank.
-As he himself points out, he's not really alive, just an advanced simulation.
+- Do Androids Dream?: In the beginning, Robot tells Frank that, if it fails to care for Frank, it will be sent back to the factory to get its mind erased, which it hopes to avoid.
+It's later revealed that Robot doesn't care about its memories, it just said that to coerce Frank into cooperating.
+As Robot itself points out, it's not really alive, but just an advanced simulation.

 - Downer Ending: Holy crap.
-The robot gets his memory erased and Frank gets put into a home.
-Though he does seem to have a relationship with his wife again.
+Robot gets his memory erased and Frank gets put into a home... though he does seem to have a relationship with his wife again.